 We make bold choices in support of our mission and vision, both on and off stage.
-We value adventurous musical storytelling and are committed to experimenting with content and form in our quest to expand the art of musical theater.
+By illuminating the unseen, giving voice to the unheard, and empathizing with the unknown, we open eyes, ears and hearts.

 We hold ourselves to the highest standards of artistic and fiscal integrity.
 We are committed to honesty, equality and transparency in all aspects of our administration and art.

 We are grateful for our artists, audiences, donors, board and staff.
 We recognize that each individual plays an important role in this organization’s success, and we actively seek out opportunities to acknowledge each person’s contribution.

 Kendall Anne Thompson, David Darrow, and Bradley Greenwald in C. Photo by Dan Norman, 2016.

 With book and lyrics written by Bradley Greenwald and music by Robert Elhai, this new musical adaptation of Edmond Rostand’s great play, Cyrano de Bergerac, reminds us of the power of language and gives new voice to one of its greatest champions.

 Cyrano is a brash, strong-willed man of many talents.
 He’s a remarkable poet and a consummate musician who is deeply in love with the beautiful and intellectual Roxane.
 However, he is plagued with persisting self-doubt because of his extremely prominent proboscis.

 C. debuted at the Ritz Theater in Northeast Minneapolis in March of 2016.